Expressivity of Spiking Neural Networks: Proofs

-In this section, we show that an SNN has the capability to reproduce the output of any ReLU network.
-Specifically, given access to the weights and biases of an ANN, we construct an SNN and set the parameter values based on the weights and biases of the given ANN.
+In this section, we show that an LSNN has the capability to reproduce the output of any ReLU network.
+Specifically, given access to the weights and biases of an ANN, we construct an LSNN and set the parameter values based on the weights and biases of the given ANN.
 This leads us to the desired result.
-The essential part of our proof revolves around choosing the parameters of an SNN such that it effectively realizes the composition of an affine-linear map and the non-linearity represented by the ReLU activation.
-The realization of ReLU with SNNs is proved in the previous Section \ref{sec:RealizingReLU_app}.
-To realize an affine-linear function using a spiking neuron, it is necessary to ensure that the spikes from all the input neurons together result in the firing of an output neuron instead of any subset of the input neurons.
+The essential part of our proof revolves around choosing the parameters of an LSNN such that it effectively realizes the composition of an affine-linear map and the non-linearity represented by the ReLU activation.
+The realization of ReLU with LSNNs is proved in the previous Section \ref{sec:RealizingReLU_app}.
+To realize an affine-linear function using an LSNN neuron, it is necessary to ensure that the spikes from all the input neurons together result in the firing of an output neuron instead of any subset of the input neurons.
 We achieve that by appropriately adjusting the value of the threshold parameter.
-As a result, a spiking neuron, which implements an affine-linear map, avoids partitioning of the input space.
+As a result, an LSNN neuron, which implements an affine-linear map, avoids partitioning of the input space.

 \paragraph{Setup for the proof of Theorem \ref{thm:approx_SNN_from_ANN}} Let $d, L \in \N$ be the width and the depth of an ANN $\Psi$, respectively, i.e.,

 For a given input domain $[a,b]^d \subset \R^d$, we denote by $\Psi^\ell = ((A^\ell, B^\ell))$ the $\ell$-th layer, where $y^0 \in [a,b]^d$ and